Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 31 Desember 2024 12.25.58 UTC
+- WIB: Selasa, 31 Desember 2024 13.33.18 UTC
-- WITA: Selasa, 31 Desember 2024 13.25.58 UTC
+- WITA: Selasa, 31 Desember 2024 14.33.18 UTC
-- WIT: Selasa, 31 Desember 2024 14.25.58 UTC
+- WIT: Selasa, 31 Desember 2024 15.33.18 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: nature
+Kategori: technology